opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ----------------------
 In the FX schematic all columns/layers are displayed as nodes having an output port connected to the Xsheet node: this means that their content is part of the scene and is rendered as it is.

-When effects are added, they are displayed as nodes as well, with ports to create links that let you set the way the FX affect the scene contents.
+When effects are added, they are displayed as nodes as well, with ports to create links that let you set the way the effect modify the scene contents.

 Column/layer nodes have the **Camera Stand** (|camera_stand|) and the **Render** (|preview|) toggles on the top right: these toggles are the same as the toggles available in the Xsheet column (or Timeline layer) headers (see :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
 Effects nodes only have the **Render** toggle (|preview|) allowing you to include or exclude temporarily the effect in the rendering.

 Nodes can be easily selected and arranged.
-When selected, nodes are highlighted in white; the current node has its label in yellow.
+When selected, nodes are highlighted in *white*; the *current* node has its label in *yellow*.

 .. tip:: **To access the FX Schematic:**